Maja97/SeleniumAutomationTesting/README.md

 - a design pattern which is commonly used in Selenium for Automating the Test Cases.
 It acts as an interface for the page of your Application.
 While Automating the test cases, we create the object of Page Classes and interact with web elements by calling the methods of these classes in the tests.

 Advantages:
-1. code is clean and easy to understand by keeping tests and element locators separated
+1. Code is clean and easy to understand by keeping tests and element locators separated
-2. makes test automation framework programmer friendly, more durable and comprehensive
+2. Makes test automation framework programmer friendly, more durable and comprehensive
 3. Page Object Repository is Independent from Automation Tests
-4. test cases are short and optimized as we are able to reuse page object methods in the POM classes
+4. Test cases are short and optimized as we are able to reuse page object methods in the POM classes
-5. any change in UI can easily be implemented, updated and maintained into the Page Objects and Classes
+5. Any change in UI can easily be implemented, updated and maintained into the Page Objects and Classes

 ### Screenshot